Labeeb1234/Manipulator-Experiments/README.md

   - The end-effector (EEF) pose in millimeters within the robot’s workspace,
   - Joint positions in degrees,
   - An `r` parameter representing the end-effector rotation angle in degrees, which is meaningful only if an end-effector is physically attached.

+ - Software stack used: ROS2-Humble(would definitely work in Jazzy and Kilted as long as the Ubuntu 24.04 is used for those distros), Tested on Ubuntu 22.04, Python3.10.12, PyDobot

 ---